Flora and Fauna

 Featured artists include:

-Kurt Anderson, Lorna Awalt, Kristin Benyo, Ashley Bevington, Shelsea Dodd, Krista Grecco, Martha Grover, Dani Hawk, Leslie Hinton, Lynne Hobacia, Bryan Hopkins, Shawn Ireland, Lisa Joerling, Jessica Knapp, Andrea Marquis, Samantha Momeyer, Brooke Noble, Adam Redd, Frank Saliani, Leigh Taylor Mickelson, Sue Tirrell, and Robin Whiteman.
+Kurt Anderson, Lorna Awalt, Kristin Benyo, Ashley Bevington, Shelsea Dodd, Krista Grecco, Martha Grover, Dani Hawk, Leslie Hinton, Lynne Hobacia, Bryan Hopkins, Shawn Ireland, Lisa Joerling, Jessica Knapp, Andrea Marquis, Brooke Noble, Adam Redd, Frank Saliani, Leigh Taylor Mickelson, Sue Tirrell, and Robin Whiteman.

-The Solo Gallery will host Axis and Intersection, featuring elaborate and intricate clay constructions by Eliza Au.
+The Solo Gallery hosts Axis and Intersection, featuring elaborate and intricate clay constructions by Eliza Au.
 This exhibition is a contemporary exploration historical architectural ornamentation translated with Computer Assisted Design (CAD).
 Au creates ceramic latticework tiles or structures that are then layered, stacked or slotted together to create new space or design.
 Patterns shift as you look through or walk around the work.

 The title refers to physical and metaphorical axis and intersection.
 CAD programs use x, y, and z axis points to draw the design and coordinate location, and through these combinations create the layers and patterns of the artwork.
 One can also imagine how our personal axis and our interactions with others become new vectors and relationships.
 Au works to understand the unknown via the abstraction and reinterpretation of architectural places.